full control of your digital advertising. Try Free for 14 Days

 The Future of Contextual Targeting

-Targeting by keyword and category is the most simple and proven method of contextual targeting.
+Based on Epom’s observations, targeting by keyword and category is the simplest and most proven method of contextual targeting.
 Yet, as this method becomes more important, technology will develop quickly.
 New advanced capabilities will emerge on the market.
 Let’s name a few of the most anticipated:

 • Rise of contextual targeting networks providing contextual data to advertisers.

-• Expansion beyond text context and ability to target based on audio, video, and images.
+• Expansion beyond text context and the ability to target based on audio, video, and images.

 • Using AI in targeting to consider both the topic and the sentiment of the page.

-Get a taste of contextual targeting with Epom WL DSP.
+Get a taste of contextual targeting with Epom DSP

 Get Free Trial